 Bodega Vinai (Cavit), Nosiola.
 Trentino DOC, Italy.
 2018

-A crisp, fresh and light dry white with hints of hazelnut (nocciola) on the nose and palate – which explains the name of the local grape variety, Nosiola.
-The huge Cavit cooperative makes this example from vines in the lovely Valle dei Laghi.
+Here’s a crisp, fresh and light dry white with hints of hazelnut (nocciola) on the nose and palate.
+That explains the name of the Nosiola grape variety.
+The giant Cavit cooperative makes this example from vines in the lovely Valle dei Laghi.
 No wood, just stainless steel with four months maturation on the lees.
 Pear fruit with a zippy citrus edge and saline finish.
-Nosiola traditionally makes sweet Trentino Vino Santo but now also comes as a dry single varietal wine like this.
+Nosiola traditionally makes sweet Trentino Vino Santo but also comes as a dry single varietal wine like this.
 It’s like a breath of fresh air.
 Winner of the 2018 Trophy for best value white wine in The Wine Merchant awards, so don’t just take my word for it.
 Latitude, Leeds, £9.50

 Cellar de Roure, Cullerot Blanco, València DO, Spain.
 2018

 Cullerot is a multi-blend of local and international grape varieties, changing each year according to the harvest conditions.
 In 2018, it’s 25% Macabeo, 10% Malvasia, 25% Pedro Ximénez, 10% Tortosina, 10% Merseguera, 10% Chardonnay and 10% Verdil.
 Unusually, the fermentation starts in tanks but finishes off in amphorae.
-The final blend then gets six months maturation in amphorae.
-An ancient cellar containing intact amphorae was found on the estate and these are employed once again, with new amphorae also added.
-Cullerot is a pale-coloured white, with floral aromas.
-On the palate, lemon peel, tangerine and pear fruit are mixed in the silky texture.
-One for fish and white meats, or on its own.
-This is an artisanal low-sulphur wine that’s carefully and faultlessly made.
+The final blend then gets six months of maturation in amphorae.

 Christmas 2019 Centrepiece Whites